Restorative Dentistry in Wall Township, NJ

-The doctors and the oral healthcare professionals at Susan J. Curley DDS, located near you in Wall, want to educate their patients, current and new, on the expectations and techniques used in restorative dentistry.
+The doctors and the oral healthcare professionals at Susan J. Curley DDS, a dental clinic located near you in Wall, want to educate their patients, current and new, on the expectations and techniques used in restorative dental treatment.

-The diagnosis of a condition is based upon the visual, mechanical and radiographic techniques to analyze the condition of teeth.
-Treatments of these conditions range from the non-invasive performed during one visit to the complex, invasive techniques performed over multiple visits.
+The diagnosis of a condition is based upon the visual, mechanical, and radio-graphic techniques to analyze the health of teeth.
+Treatments of these conditions range from the non-invasive performed during one visit to the complex, invasive procedures performed over multiple visits.

 There are four types of restorative materials used in the treatments and techniques: